STAT540-UBC/seminar-08/sm7_gsa_network.md

 replacement*.
 Well, the “without replacement” part makes sense because we don’t draw a DEG more than once in our analysis.
 However, the “uniform sampling” part may not hold in practice considering that some balls can be bigger than the other.
-Those bigger balls can be coloured differently.
+Those bigger balls can be colored differently.

 In the gene set terminology, we need to ask the following questions: